Ginseng for Diabetes Control

 Possible side effects of Ginseng

 Ginseng appears to be nontoxic, both in the short and long-term, according to the results of studies in animals.
 There are rare reports of cases of breast tenderness, postmenopausal vaginal bleeding, and menstrual abnormalities associated with ginseng use.
-Chinese’s tradition suggests pregnant or nursing mothers should not use ginseng.
-Animal study shows that ginseng use by a pregnant mother may cause birth defects.
+Chinese’s tradition suggests pregnant, or nursing mothers should not use ginseng.
+Animal study shows that ginseng use by a pregnant mother may cause congenital disabilities.

 Ginseng scientific evidence in diabetes treatment

-A small 2008 study from Nutrition, Metabolism, and Cardiovascular Diseases showed that Panax ginseng might aid in diabetes management.
+A small 2008 study of Nutrition, Metabolism and Cardiovascular Diseases showed that Panax ginseng might aid in diabetes management.
 The study involved 19 people with well-controlled type 2 diabetes for 12 weeks, members who took Panax ginseng supplements for the same time experienced greater improvements in blood sugar control.

 A clinical study titled “Ginseng therapy in non-insulin-dependent diabetic patients” by E A Sotaniemi, E Haapakoski and A Rautio at Department of Internal Medicine, University of Oulu, Finland.
 This study shows, Ginseng therapy elevated mood, improve psychophysical performance, reduced fasting-blood-glucose and body weight.
 The 200-mg dose of ginseng improved glycated hemoglobin, serum, and physical activity.
 Ginseng may be a useful therapeutic adjunct in the management of type 2 diabetes.